About Jersey NZ

 To promote and drive the growth of the jersey breed throughout New Zealand.

-- We believe in quality
+- We Collaborate

-The Jersey Secret
+The Jersey Advantage

 The jersey cow out performs all breeds and cross-breeds on a per hectare basis.

 - Jersey produce 13% more fat than other breeds per kg liveweight

 - Jersey produce 9% more milksolids than other breeds

 - Jerseys convert 18% more feed per kG liveweight